Gajendrapatel09/DevDetective/README.md

 * Enhanced Online Visibility: Strengthen your online presence by highlighting GitHub repositories and linking to associated social media profiles, fostering connections within the developer community.

 * Responsive Design: The application is designed to work seamlessly across various devices and screen sizes.

+# How to use
+1. Open the DevDetective web application in your preferred web browser.

+2. Enter the username of the GitHub profile you want to search for in the provided input field.

+3. Press the search button or hit Enter to initiate the search.

+4. Upon successful retrieval of the user's data, the application will display the profile details.